 Warm Home Discount

-Under the Warm Home Discount scheme, Britain's main energy suppliers will be providing £1.1bn of support to their most low income and vulnerable customers.
-Around two million households are expected to benefit in each year of the scheme, which runs from April 2011 to March 2015.
+Under the Warm Home Discount scheme, Britain’s main energy suppliers provide over £320 million of support to over 2 million low income and vulnerable households each year.

 Most customers who receive assistance under the Warm Home Discount will get a rebate on their bill, but suppliers will provide other forms of support too.